 When I started out eating low carb, I ate a lot of chicken breast.
-I found a way to make juicy baked chicken breast, and made it often – it’s so easy and convenient.
+I found a way to make juicy baked chicken breast, and made it often.
+It’s so easy, affordable, and convenient.

 Still, once in awhile I buy chicken breast at the grocery store.
-While chicken breast can be boring, when it’s blackened, it’s anything but!
-Spicy and bold, blackened chicken is delicious when hot, and just as good cold, sliced over mixed greens.
+Chicken breast can be boring, but when it’s blackened, it’s anything but!
+Spicy and bold, blackened chicken is delicious when hot, but leftovers are just as good when cold, sliced and served over mixed greens.

 - 2 tablespoons paprika